 Data Pseudonymization is one method of data protection to ensure compliance with the General Data Protection Regulation (GDPR).
-It protects the rights of individual data subjects and gives organisations some flexibility to balance these privacy rights against legitimate business goals.
+It protects the rights of individual data subjects and gives organizations some flexibility to balance these privacy rights against legitimate business goals.

-This data protection approach is helpful if an organisation is likely to have situations as follows:
+This data protection approach is helpful if an organization is likely to have situations as follows:

 - Where third-party access is often required to have access to IT equipment for repairs for example, or if employees need to take equipment away from their place of work and there is the related threat of loss or theft of data, or “shoulder surfing” in public spaces.

-- Organisations will adopt pseudonymization associated with a management strategy to provide protection for their users or as an internal data policy decreasing the risk of a data breach when sharing data with third-party data processors or external data controllers.
+- Organizations will adopt pseudonymization associated with a management strategy to provide protection for their users or as an internal data policy decreasing the risk of a data breach when sharing data with third-party data processors or external data controllers.

 - Where personnel regularly require access to personal data.

 - Pseudonymization can also assist in the practice of data housekeeping.

-Many high profile organisations already regularly take advantage of this practice, such as Google, Apple, and Uber, to enable them to analyze data without the worry of repercussions from regulators.
-In this respect, pseudonymization is a welcome approach to ensure enhanced data protection with respect of security breaches and to provide a higher level of protection of privacy for employees and users.
+Many high-profile organizations already regularly take advantage of this practice, such as Google, Apple, and Uber, to enable them to analyze data without the worry of repercussions from regulators.
+In this respect, pseudonymization is a welcome approach to ensure enhanced data protection with respect to security breaches and to provide a higher level of protection of privacy for employees and users.

 Pseudonymization used alone still carries the potential risk of the breach because the original, identifying data is still present in some form and, as such, may be at risk of being identified by linkage or inference, allowing for identification of the data subject.
 Here, it is vital to differentiate between pseudonymization and anonymization.
-Pseudonymization differs from the process of anonymization in that pseudonymization provides enhanced but still limited protection and relies upon other external methods to re-identify the data.
+It differs from the process of anonymization in that pseudonymization provides enhanced.
+But still limited protection and relies upon other external methods to re-identify the data.
 Pseudonymization obscures the data so that it is indecipherable, but this obfuscated data can be re-identified when linked with additional data, a bit like the key that unlocks the door.